-This biopic goes beyond what’s taught in most history books, chronicling the immense personal resolve Tubman displayed while leading so many to a new life.
+This biographical Black history movie goes beyond what’s taught in most history books, chronicling the immense personal resolve Tubman displayed while leading so many to a new life.

-Fruitvale Station (Trailer, Rated R, Available on Netflix)
+Fruitvale Station (Trailer, Rated R, Available on Showtime)

 There’s no easy way to discuss police brutality.
 And now more than ever we are looking at the way the police treat people of color and what we as a community, or rather we as a nation, can do to eliminate disparities and racism.
 The Ryan Coogler film, Fruitvale Station, shows another example of brutality through the eyes of Oscar Grant.

 Through flashbacks we spend Oscar Grant’s last day alive with him as he works to make his girlfriend and daughter proud.
 We spend New Year’s Eve with him, his family, and friends.
 When they are on their way home they are entangled in an altercation with police that ends in tragedy.

 Black History Documentaries

 While movies based on historical figures show a dramatized account of real events, documentaries concentrate on what’s known or thought about the event itself.
 Sometimes the best way to tell a story is through the words of the people who were there and these Black history documentaries capture every moment.